nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 existing verb/policy architecture, enabling Evo-generated rule sets to operate without nondeterministic components.
 This checkpoint synchronizes the snapshot and entrypoint to the finalized Phase 19 state.

+---

+## Phase 10 — Engine API Integration (HTTP)

+### Checkpoints P10·C2–C5

+Phase 10 extends the engine-agnostic design by integrating a fully optional HTTP engine pathway using the CrapsSim Engine API.
+Checkpoint C2 adds the documentation and CLI/config surface for engine selection and configuration.
+Checkpoint C3 introduces a deterministic parity harness that allows the same dice stream to drive both in-process and HTTP engines in lockstep for validation.
+Checkpoint C4 captures seeded baseline artifacts for the HTTP engine mode, ensuring reproducibility and auditability.
+Checkpoint C5 applies the phase baseline tag (`v0.41.0-phase10-baseline`) to mark the completion of the Engine API integration phase.